incomputingworld/python-Iteration-protocol/README.md

 ### my_book_collection_4.py
 The class BookCollection is an iterator.
 This class implements a dunder function \_\_iter\_\_ that returns an iterator object.
-The class BooksIterator is an iterator class that implements the dunder function \_\_next\_\_.
+BooksIterator is an iterator class that implements the dunder function \_\_next\_\_.

 ### my_book_collection_5.py
-The class BookCollection is implemented both Sequence and iterator protocol.
+The class BookCollection implements both Sequence and iterator protocol.